lemonmade/quilt/documentation/projects/packages/builds.md

 }
 ```

+If you do not wish to support TypeScript versions earlier than 4.7, you can omit the `"types"` and `"typeVersions"` fields.
 If you only have a “root” entrypoint, you can omit the `"typesVersions"` field.
 If you have more entrypoints for your package, you would include each as an additional key in the `typesVersions.*` object, like `"testing"` in the example above.

 ## Executable files